 Apply Ultra Grip

 Fusion Ultra Grip is 100% pure acrylic resin that you can apply to particularly tricky surfaces to help them grip paint better.
 It’s a product that I tend to save for my hardest to paint pieces (think IKEA furniture), but I often also use it on kitchen cabinets.

 The Ultra Grip paints on a milky white and dries clear.

 Paint it on just like you do your paint, and let it dry overnight.
+A thin coat is sufficient!
 Fusion has done time studies showing that the longer you let the Ultra Grip cure before painting on your paint makes a big difference in how much it helps with the paint’s durability.

 And you’re finished with your prep!

 For Caroline’s island, the prep took me about 30 minutes total.
 Of course, I’m only painting the back and the sides, so I don’t have doors to deal with (which considerably ups the amount of surface you have to prep).
 Half an hour on the front end though is going to result in a much better-finished product for Caroline, so it was time well spent!

 I am waiting on some newel posts to be delivered from Home Depot in order to start working on adding the molding and trim to her cabinet.
 Hopefully, by the end of the week, they will be here and I can walk you through that process as well.
 Until then, Happy Painting 🙂